 Some nipple sensitivity is normal in the beginning.
 Wait it out; it just takes time for your nipples to get accustomed to nursing.
 In the meantime, using pure lanolin should help relieve normal sensitive nipples…

-Sometimes after a c-section, moms are not able to breastfeed immediately due to pain.
-Mothers who have an epidural will be awake right through the procedure, and will be able to hold and breastfeed their babies immediately after surgery...
+Sometimes after a c-section, mothers are not able to breastfeed immediately, due to pain.
+Mothers who have an epidural will be awake right through the procedure and will be able to hold and breastfeed their babies immediately after surgery.

-There are quite a few moms that say they experience nausea while breastfeeding.
-They say they feel the same type of nausea felt when hungry and have described it as coming in waves like normal morning sickness…
+There are quite a few mothers that say they experience nausea while breastfeeding.
+They say they feel the same type of nausea felt when hungry and have described it as coming in waves like normal morning sickness.

-A breastfeeding headache is actually one of the most common breastfeeding problems and may cause a lot of extra stress for Mom, but there are ways to rectify, prevent or at least make it a bit more bearable...
+A breastfeeding headache is actually one of the most common breastfeeding problems and may cause a lot of extra stress for a mother, but there are ways to rectify, prevent and/or at least make it a bit more bearable.

 Can you take medication while breastfeeding?
-There are many medications that can be taken during breastfeeding...
+Many meds can be taken during breastfeeding...

-If you are an experienced breastfeeding mom, and are experiencing a new pain with breastfeeding, or sudden onset pain with breastfeeding, that you have not experienced before, it would be best to see a doctor.
+If you are an experienced breastfeeding mom, and are experiencing a sudden onset of pain with breastfeeding, that you have not experienced before, it would be best to see a doctor.